If you, like me, work for the federal government, you probably have a TSP (or Thrift Savings Plan) account.

-The second major reason you may want to contribute to the TSP is that the TSP is taxed favorably.
+The second major reason you may want to contribute to the TSP is that it is taxed favorably because the TSP is a qualified retirement plan.
 You can choose between a traditional and Roth TSP.
 Both of these options allow money to grow without capital gains taxes.
 And depending on your current tax situation, you can choose to either avoid paying taxes on the money you contribute today (with a traditional account), or withdraw the money tax-free in retirement (with the Roth).

 A quick note on the TSP fund options